lpreach/QA/README.md

 # QA
-This is a repository all about QA
+This is a repository all about QA in hopes to learn all about test automation.